 "Davey's Daughter," first published in Alfred Hitchcock's Mystery Magazine in 2008, was supposed to be the final Bryson story.
 But he returned on 2011 with the story "Flesh and Blood," published in the e-collection Collateral Damage.
 Further stories are planned with the character depicting the events that would lead to his leaving the Investigation racket.

-The author writes for Crime Spree Magazine, The Big Thrill, At Central Booking and Crime Scene Scotland.
-His short fiction has been published in crime magazines and web sites (including Thrilling Detective) in both the US and the UK.
-He lives in Dundee, Scotland.
+The author has written for Crime Spree Magazine, The Big Thrill, At Central Booking and Crime Scene Scotland.
+His short fiction has been published in crime magazines and web sites (including Thrilling Detective) in both the U.S. and the U.K. He lives in Dundee, Scotland.
 Where else?